OISTE/repository/tmp/testcp.md

-*Most of the stipulations of this section will refer to the CPS published by the Issuing CA. In the following sections only particular policies for SSL Certificates are stipulated, when appropriate.*
+*Most of the stipulations of this section will refer to the CPS published by the Issuing CA. In the following sections only particular policies for TLS Certificates are stipulated, when appropriate.*

 ## Key Pair Generation and Installation

-Under the **OGTM**, Key Pairs are generated under the necessary security levels and always occurring in secure physical facilities and under the adequate personnel control.
+Under the **OWGTM**, Key Pairs are generated under the necessary security levels and always occurring in secure physical facilities and under the adequate personnel control.

 ### Key pair generation

-Key Pairs for SSL Certificates can be generated by software components, except the “OISTE Qualified Personal/Corporate Certificates”, which must be generated in Secure Signature Hardware Devices (FIPS 140-1 Level 2 and equivalents, or higher).
+Key Pairs for TLS Certificates can be generated by software components, except the “OISTE Qualified Personal/Corporate Certificates”, which must be generated in Secure Signature Hardware Devices (FIPS 140-1 Level 2 and equivalents, or higher).